 Moon Lovers: Scarlet Heart Ryeo is a drama that takes place during the Goryeo Dynasty.

-Scarlet Heart Ryeo presents us the traditional Hanbok from the Goryeo Dynasty, which changes our view from classic Joseon era dramas.
-From the shapes and fabrics, we can feel the evolution to the modern hanbok we know today.
+Scarlet Heart Ryeo presents us the traditional Hanbok from the Goryeo Dynasty, which changes our view from the classic Joseon era dramas.
+From the shapes and fabrics, we can start appreciating the evolution to the modern hanbok we know today.